cbspace/LinuxConfig/README.md

 #### General Shell Commands ####
 `up` - Go up one directory

+`lsd` - List all directories in current directory (including hidden)

 `mkcd [dir name]` - Make new directory and cd into new directory

 #### Aliases and functions for git commands ####